VERSION 1.3 NOW AVAILABLE !! -

 The main functions of MapList-Flat are summarised below.

-The basic or Lite functions are available to all users free of charge.
+The Lite functions are available to all users free of charge.

-The advanced Pro features require the program to be registered in order to unlock those functions.
+The Pro features require the program to be registered in order to unlock those functions.

 Free Lite features